There is one question you should ask yourself first: “Should I have to ask?

 - There are a number of websites such as Payscale where you can benchmark the median pay for your role in your industry in your company’s location.
 Use that information to make your case, in particular if you feel you are underpaid in your industry.

-For help to prepare for an appraisal or ask for a pay rise, download the HR Solver app today and chat to our HR experts in minutes.
+For help to prepare for an appraisal or ask for a pay rise, chat to our HR experts in minutes.